Lounge

 Terminal Calypso

 Time to clarify that a few things have changed.
 First: Odysseus is no longer wandering aimlessly.
 He's flying commercial, he's a pilot for a scheduled airline.
-Second: his confusion stems, if at all, from the delay.
-Otherwise, he's perfectly clear-headed.
+Second: His wandering, if anything, is due to delays.
+Otherwise, he's clear-headed.
 Responsibility for three hundred souls and more, autopilot or not.
-Third: had he been on time, she might have tempted him, but all in perspective.
+Third: Had he been on time, she might have tempted him, but all in perspective.
 A dress, summer perfume, a bit dolled up.
 There are rumors that the airline wants to discontinue the route.
 Would Odysseus still come to this island purely for personal reasons?
 Zeus: the modern network planning of an airline?

-Calypso looks and observes the arrival area.
+Calypso watches and observes the arrivals area.
 What she thinks about is speculative and at best a projection."

 Fernando Pessoa (for a moment without heteronyms)

-"A photographer captured Fernando Pessoa in the late (?)
-1920s outside a Lisbon fashion house, clutching a booklet (or perhaps a book?).
-A dozen or so historical photographs exist, including official ones from a contemporary studio and a wonderfully stylized portrait of the sensitive poet.
+"A photographer caught Fernando Pessoa in front of a Lisbon fashion house in the late 1920s, a magazine (or book?) in his hand.
+There are barely a dozen historical photographs, including official ones from a contemporary photo studio and a wonderfully stylized portrait of a sensitive poet.
 The others are low-contrast images by unknown photographers.

-There are no photographs of Pessoa's heteronyms: Alberto Caeiro, Álvaro de Campos, Ricardo Reis, Bernardo Soares, and others.
-This raises the question of whether they ever actually existed.
-A symposium is held on this topic, where many insightful points are made, but the fundamental problem remains unresolved.
+There are no photographs of Pessoa's heteronyms Alberto Caeiro, Álvaro de Campos, Ricardo Reis, Bernardo Soares, and the others.
+This raises the question of whether they actually existed.
+A symposium is held on this topic, where many insightful things are said, but the actual problem remains unresolved.

+Fernando Pessoa was long unknown in German-speaking countries.
+Only in the 1980s and 90s were his works (or those of his heteronyms?) translated.
+He was considered a hidden gem for..."
+Identity seekers.
 How disappointed I was when I first came to Portugal with Interrail.
-Fernando Pessoa adorned the 100 Escudo coins and banknotes.
-Thus, this ghost was cast out not by his heteronyms, but by the gravel.
-Only with the introduction of the Euro did the specter end."
+Fernando Pessoa adorned the 100 escudo coins and banknotes.
+Thus, this spirit was cast out not by his heteronyms, but by gravel.
+Only with the introduction of the euro did the haunting end."